 Mouthwashes are a favorite for a lot of people.
 A mouthwash is easy to use, usually tastes great and has oral health benefits.
 My recommendations for mouthwash starts with natural salt (like himalayan salt or sea salt) and water.
 The oral health benefits of salt water are many and rinsing alone is beneficial to your mouth.
 There are countless rinses on the market.
 Many of which are antimicrobial, contain alcohol, or artificial colors and flavours.
 Choose with caution…Ingredients that I look for include xylitol, essential oils like tea tree or cinnamon, or neem.
 There are so many but I recommend that you avoid use of antimicrobials on a daily basis.
 The oral cavity is home to many helpful bacteria.
-We don’t want to kill these bacteria just balance and prevent overgrowth.
-Daily use of a potent antibacterial can create imbalance that can lead to other health concerns.
+We don’t want to kill these bacteria or sterilize the mouth.
+Our goal is to promote balance and prevent bacteria overgrowth.
+Daily use of a potent antibacterial can create bacterial imbalance that can lead to other health concerns.

 I want to hear from you!
 Do you have a favorite product?
 A question about an oral health fad?
 A concern?
 Please ask me anything at all.
 I love to help people enhance their health by meeting their individual needs.
 Call 519-736-1100 or email firstname.lastname@example.org.
 Book a Free consultation by phone, zoom or in office.